sillsm/cryptoregs/chapters/howey.md

 ---
 layout: post
-title: Howie talk
+title: Securities Exchange Commission: When is crypto a security?
 ---

 * Table of Contents
 {:toc}

-# Let's talk about Howey
+# Frame: The Howey Test

 The Howey test is a three element test courts use to determine whether a contract is a security under the Securities Act of 1993, and thus subject to SEC jurisdiction for reporting and other requirements.